-Webinar #1 Tuesday 9/04/2018 (9:30am-1:00pm PT)

 Learning Objective: (#1) Compare methods of involving the patient in treatment outcomes.

 Assignments:

 Readings:

 Read pages 8-9, the section on PUBLIC VIEWS OF TAKING MORE RESPONSIBILITY AND PARTNERING WITH CARE PROVIDERS in Bauer-Wu, S. Ruggie, M., and Russell, M. (2009) Communicating with the Public About Integrative Medicine.
 Institute of Medicine.